Heavy drinking can take a significant toll on your body — and greatly affect the health of your liver.

 One theory suggests that as cancer begins, it sends off signals that lead to inflammatory (immune) cells infiltrating the tumor.
 These immune cells may then recruit new blood vessels to nourish the budding tumors.
 Or perhaps they lay down a covering around the tumor that protects the tumor from destruction by other immune cells or cancer treatments.

-Some data shows that exercise, a balanced diet, and daily aspirin use may reduce inflammation.
+Some data show that exercise, a balanced diet, and daily aspirin use may reduce inflammation.
 These practices may lead to a lower risk of certain new or recurrent cancers.
 Always speak with your health care provider before starting any new diet or exercise plans or beginning daily aspirin use.

 In addition, alcohol negatively affects the metabolism of nutrients that might help reduce cancer.
-Others suggest that as the body breaks down alcohol, a toxic chemical is produced which can directly affect normal cells by damaging DNA.
+Others suggest that as the body breaks down alcohol, a toxic chemical is produced that can directly affect normal cells by damaging DNA.
 This may lead to cancer.

 How Much Alcohol Is Too Much?